brucellino/pandoc_resume/resume.md

 Thesis Title
 :   Reaction mechanisms of low-energy heavy-ion nuclear physics.
 Short Description of project
 :   The project involved the analysis of data taken at iThemba LABS, near Cape Town, over a period of 2 years from 2000 – 2002.
 The work involved data-taking shifts at the laboratory and various analyses, including detector calibration and discussion of the results with collaborators at the University of Milan.
 Two presentations of the work were made to the South African Institute of Physics (SAIP, 2000 and 2001) and a prize for best presentation by a M.Sc. student was won in 2001.
-Preliminary results were presented at the 2nd International Balkan School on Nuclear Physics , in Bodrum, Turkey in 2000.
+Preliminary results were presented at the 2nd International Balkan School on Nuclear Physics, in Bodrum, Turkey in 2000.
 Results from the thesis helped to construct a comprehensive theory of reaction mechanisms in heavy-ion collisions in the energy range of 100 - 400 MeV.

 --------------------------------------------------